 1. Internalizing Blame and Shame: Children who experience trauma or neglect often internalize blame and shame for what happened to them.
 They may believe that they are at fault or that there is something inherently wrong with them.
 These feelings of guilt and shame can persist into adulthood, leading to low self-esteem and self-worth.

 3. Difficulty with Self-Validation: People who have experienced unmet emotional needs may struggle with self-validation.
 They may rely heavily on external validation and approval from others to feel good about themselves.
-This reliance on external validation can lead to a fragile self-esteem, as their sense of self-worth is dependent on others' opinions and validation.

 4. Impaired Self-Identity: Childhood trauma can disrupt the development of a stable and coherent self-identity.
 Individuals may struggle to develop a sense of who they are and what they value.
-This lack of a clear self-identity can contribute to feelings of insecurity and low self-esteem as they navigate through adulthood.